Miltonly/Streets/Cargill Path

 Which schools serve Cargill Path?

-Public elementary draws to Chris Hadfield or Anne J. MacArthur, both a five-minute drive; Catholic elementary to Our Lady of Fatima or St. Scholastica.
-Secondary catchment is Milton District High School for public and Bishop P.F.
-Reding for Catholic.
+Public elementary students attend Chris Hadfield or Anne J. MacArthur, both a five-minute drive; Catholic elementary students go to Our Lady of Fatima or St. Scholastica.
+Secondary catchment includes Milton District High School and Bishop P.F.
+Reding Catholic SS.

 How far is Cargill Path from Toronto?

-The drive to the Milton GO station takes about six minutes, and the train ride to Union Station runs roughly an hour.
-Total door-to-door commute is around 66 minutes.
+The drive to Milton GO Station takes six minutes, and the train to Union runs about 66 minutes total.
+By car, downtown Toronto is roughly an hour depending on traffic.

 What's the rental market like on Cargill Path?